-If they do manage to enrol in schools, Dalit children are frequently discriminated against, being made to sit at the back of the class and restricted from touching or interacting with children from other castes.
+Currently, schools in Bihar are legally obliged to include children from all castes, but because of the prevailing prejudice, most of these schools are either abandoned, barely functioning or allowing Dalit children to attend, but treating them with cruelty and neglect.
+Dalit children are frequently discriminated against, being made to sit at the back of the class and restricted from touching or interacting with children from other castes.
 As a result, those who do make it into school often drop out at an early age.

 What we are doing to help

-The work here strives to foster self expression, and the curriculum includes a focus on caste discrimination, the local governance and justice system and their rights under both Indian and international human rights law.
+An important part of this education is helping children understand their rights in the hope that they will realise them and break out of the vicious cycle of discrimination and extreme poverty.
+Consequently, the curriculum includes a focus on caste discrimination, the local governance and justice system and their rights under both Indian and international human rights law.

 News and Features